The importance of texture and materials

 Material choice should undoubtedly be a priority when it comes to dressing your space.
 Rugs, for example, are heavily defined by the materials they are made from.
 Wool is a common choice and makes up a large proportion of our collection here at Nest.
 As a material, wool offers numerous advantages.
 It is a natural fibre that offers comfort and warmth, it is also hard wearing, fire resistant, dirt repellent and insulates sound.
 Alternatively, jute is an excellent choice for modern homes.
 The nanimarquina natural vegetal rug is an excellent choice for a low-key contemporary look.

 Texture and its play on light

 Playing with the way textures interact with light allows you to add extra character and depth to a space.
-Different textures either reflect, absorb or diffuse light in its own unique way.
-Silk and satin posses lustrous qualities that reflect extra rays within a space, giving the effect of a lighter room.
+Different textures either reflect, absorb or diffuse light in their own unique way.
+Silk and satin possess lustrous qualities that reflect extra rays within a space, giving the effect of a lighter room.
 Not only do these fabrics allow a room to appear lighter but they also provide a deeper, vivid looking colour due to the fabrics ability to hold a large amount of dye saturation.